Joe Gibbs: Washington Redskins (1981–1992)

 After firing then-head coach Jack Pardee, Redskins owner Jack Kent Cooke was on the lookout for candidates.
-When general manager Bobby Beathard pointed out the 40-year-old San Diego assistant coach, Cooke, who had a keen eye for spotting leadership and an ability to teach (he also hired Jerry West and Sparky Anderson to their first managerial/executive jobs), saw Gibbs' potential during an interview and hired him.
+When general manager Bobby Beathard pointed out the 40-year-old San Diego assistant coach.
+Cooke, who famously quipped to Beathard, "Who the hell is Joe Gibbs?" was well-respected as an owner for having a keen eye for spotting leadership and an ability to teach (he also hired Jerry West and Sparky Anderson to their first managerial/executive jobs).
+Cooke flew Gibbs to New York City for an interview, and identified Gibbs' unshakable confidence, composure, and ability to articulate sophisticated concepts in a clear manner that was direct and coherent.
+Cooke was so impressed and convinced within 30 minutes of what was supposed to be a three-to-four hour process that he offered Gibbs their head coaching position immediately.

 Gibbs' first season with the Redskins started inauspiciously when the team lost their first five games.
 Cooke famously expressed confidence in Gibbs, declaring that the team would finish 8–8.
 The losses and Cooke's confidence served as a catalyst, and the newly motivated team improved and reached an even 8–8 record in 1981.

-Gibbs' second season with the Redskins, which was shortened by a players strike, saw them finish with an 8-1 regular-season record and defeat the Miami Dolphins 27-17 in Super Bowl XVII.
+Gibbs' second season with the Redskins, which was shortened by a players strike, saw them finish with an 8–1 regular-season record and defeat the Miami Dolphins 27-17 in Super Bowl XVII.
 In 1983, Gibbs' success continued with a 14-2 regular-season record and a win against the Los Angeles Rams 51-7 at home, in the divisional round of the playoffs.
 The Redskins once again won an NFC Championship, defeating the San Francisco 49ers 24-21 on a last-second field goal, advancing to Super Bowl XVIII.
 The Redskins were installed as a 2-point favorite by Nevada books going into the game, but were soundly defeated by the Los Angeles Raiders 38-9.

 The 1984 Redskins won the NFC East with an 11-5 record and hosted a home playoff game against the Chicago Bears but lost 23-19.